 The Partnership for Resilient Communities is a nonprofit organization focused on safety and resiliency in support of and to augment public sector efforts in Santa Barbara County.
 We are local residents compelled to act after the tragic Thomas Fire and 1/9 Debris Flow in Montecito.
-We asked Santa Barbara County leadership what they needed, and quickly responded to those needs by bringing outside expertise and resources to help them in their early response and recovery efforts.
-We continue to partner with the County and other jurisdictions as we rebuild stronger, safer and more resilient.
+The risk of debris flows remains high.
+We have an opportunity to act on warnings and scientific data with current technologies to reduce this risk.

 Montecito debris nets could be installed in coming weeks

 “The Partnership for Resilient Communities, a group of Montecito residents, is making major progress on their ambitious plan to install debris flow nets above Montecito.
 So far, the group has managed to crowdfund millions of dollars to order the nets that could help prevent another tragedy…”